Johan André PRO said over 4 years ago on Tracking Changes on Action Text :

 end

-David Kimura PRO said almost 4 years ago on Tracking Changes on Action Text :
+David Kimura PRO said over 4 years ago on Tracking Changes on Action Text :

 I would actually prefer a separate controller.
 When I first started out development, I would have several compromises with my controllers.
 First they were fat controllers, then they had various actions outside of the standards and so on.
 These all seemed fine until I had to go back and work on these older applications and these kinds of patterns were a pain to go back and work in.
 So, I would actually have a different controller and in this particular case, I would not have it dependent on articles.
 I would have probably do something like